georgejkaye/georgejkaye.github.io/_posts/2019-05-09-adventures-in-academia-part-three.md

 tagline: Todd and Owen are in their first year of their PhDs, whereas I am still working hard in the final year of my MSci.
 Together we eat soup, visit pubs and struggle with second-year functional programming assignments.
 This time an appointment with soup evolved into yet another exciting adventure!
 ---

-*Todd and Owen are in their first year of their PhDs, whereas I am still working hard in the final year of my MSci.
-Together we eat soup, visit pubs and struggle with second-year functional programming assignments.*

 ***The following takes place between the hours of 12:00 and 16:00.***

 It was a Wednesday!
 And it was the Wednesday after my first exam of fourth year, which had gone suspiciously smoothly - no doubt I had got literally everything wrong and failed miserably.